El Cien Formation

 The El Cien Formation is a geologic formation in eastern Baja California Sur state, Mexico.

 Subunits, from younger/higher to older/lower, include the Cerro Colorado Member, San Hilario Member, and Cerro Tierra Blanca Member.

-Fossil record
+Fossil content

 It preserves fossils dating back to the Oligocene epoch of the Paleogene period and Early Miocene epoch of the Neogene period, during the Cenozoic Era.